A measure of authorship by publications: Introduction

-Szwagrzak and Treibich~\cite{karol} study a similar problem in the following manner.
+\cite{szwagrzak2015co} study a similar problem in the following manner.
 They characterize a method of splitting authorship of joint publications, and use a weighted sum of these individual contributions to construct an index which they call {\it Co-score}.
-Unfortunately, however, this interesting theoretical approach poses two crucial difficulties in practical usage: (i) their Co-score is difficult to compute because it has no explicit formula in general cases, and (ii) the axiomatic foundation underlying Co-score assumes that all authors in the dataset have {\it some} positive citation for any {\it one} of their solo works.\footnote{This makes it problematic to apply their score on datasets where there is an author who has no solo publication, but many highly cited joint author publications.} In contrast, all functional forms obtained in this paper are obtained from reasonable axioms and have explicit formulae that can be easily computed.
-Also, instead of the consistency axiom used by~\cite{karol}, we use an intuitive monotonicity axiom to get our results.
+Unfortunately, this interesting theoretical approach poses two crucial difficulties in practical usage: (i) their Co-score is difficult to compute because it has no explicit formula in general cases, and (ii) the axiomatic foundation underlying Co-score assumes that all authors in the dataset have {\it some} positive citation for any {\it one} of their solo works.\footnote{This makes it problematic to apply their score on datasets where there is an author who has no solo publication, but many highly cited joint author publications.} In contrast, our proposed index is obtained as implication of reasonable axioms that are universally applicable, and has explicit formula that can be easily computed.

+Finally, we must mention that the idea of dividing the worth of a paper by the number of authors, to obtain the extent of authorship can attributed to her, was first proposed by \cite{price1981multiple}.
+This idea was further investigated and justified in a strategic team performance setting by \cite{bps}.}